The Best Travel Insurance for Seniors Over 80

 No, you do not have to pass a medical test to get travel insurance if you’re over 80.
 Travel insurance policies, regardless of age, are issued without requiring a physical exam or medical screening.

-However, in the event you file a medical claim, you may need to prove that you were physically fit to travel prior to departing for your trip.
+However, in the event you file a medical claim, you may need to prove that you were physically fit to travel before departing for your trip.
 Visiting a doctor or licensed physician prior to your trip and getting a note that says you are fit to travel is always a smart decision when traveling later in life.